ForlornU/ProjectileLaunchSolver/README.md

 ![Screenshot](https://github.com/ForlornU/Images/blob/5733611600465fb97d9d2ad37690bb1352e48202/Thumbnail1.png)
 ![Screenshot](https://github.com/ForlornU/Images/blob/5733611600465fb97d9d2ad37690bb1352e48202/Thumbnail2.png)

 This Unity project is kind of an archery/projectile simulation that showcases different targeting methods in the Unity3d engine.
-It offers three distinct targeting scripts
+It offers three distinct targeting scripts.
+This Unity Archery Project is all about achieving precision and realism in projectile simulations.
+This does not simply predict the trajectory of a projectile that will be fired, instead it calculates the exact path that it will have to take in order to get to a point.
+You simply give it a point and the script will figure our the rest

 ## Targeting Scripts
 ### 1. Simple Targeting